 Not only does the Department regularly reinforce two-way communication, but also communication across division and job lines.
-During division meetings, employees from Public Information and other divisions are encouraged to attend, so that important information can be communicated agency-wide and made available.
+Cross-training and joint division meetings assist with idea sharing.
+As an example, the Legal Division and Consumer Services Division meet monthly to discuss a legal topic of interest.
+The two divisions also collaborate on enforcement efforts stemming from consumer complaints.
+Further, the agency's communications coordinator sits in on division meetings on a monthly basis.
 Employees provide regular feedback to supervisors within their division and across division lines as observations are made.
 Creating internal "task forces" within the agency to tackle a new issues, policy update, etc. with members from the various divisions also enhances communication and knowledge sharing.
+In FY12 a task force to address updates to the agency's Freedom of Information Act policy was created.